 STEP 6: Identify measures to reduce risk Identify additional measures you could take to reduce or eliminate risks identified as medium or high risk in step 5.
-Effect on risk Eliminated, Reduced, Accepted Residual risk Low, Medium, High Measure approved Yes/No a.
+Effect on risk Eliminated, Reduced, Accepted Residual risk Low, Medium, High Measure approved by SMT Lead Yes/No/ N/A a.
 Users are only given sufficient rights to systems to enable them to perform their specific job function.
 User rights will be kept to the minimum required to do their job effectively and efficiently.
-Access rights are reviewed on a monthly basis and controls are placed on how much information can be exported to be used for other purposes.
-Reduced b.
+Access rights are reviewed monthly, and controls are placed on how much information can be exported to be used for other purposes.
+Reduced Low Yes - RR b.
 This DPIA exists to ensure that there is due consideration as to the extent of the data used.
-Investigators and intelligence officers also have to consider the proportionality and justification for all information that they look to collect the information initially.
-Information is also reviewed by the Information Management Officers and NIS managers so that any issues can be highlighted to investigations and intelligence staff to avoid any future issues.
-Reduced c.
+Investigators and intelligence officers also must consider the proportionality and justification for all information that they look to collect the information initially.
+Information is also reviewed by the Information Management Officers and NIS (National Investigation Service) managers so that any issues can be highlighted to investigations and intelligence staff to avoid any future issues.
+If any issues arose, they would have been logged by staff members.
+Reduced Low Yes - RR c.
 CLUE is subject to NHSCFA Data Handling and Storage Policy and is audited annually to ensure that personal data is not retained longer than necessary.
-Reduced d.
+It is an ongoing review process assisted by API (Application Programming Interface) functionality.
+The Case Management System Lead would have access to records of auditing.
+Reduced Low Yes - RR d.
 Relevance of personal data is one of the aspects considered during the review.
 Given that the personal data gathered is always specific to an investigation of fraud, bribery or corruption, the data will always be relevant as individually it provides a case study of the investigation and in bulk it can be used to profile perpetrators and produce trends in relation to Fraud within the NHS.
 There are also legislative reasons such as CPIA 1996 that requires the NHSCFA to retain this data for a set period and the Police Management of Information sets out the principles for processing information for a policing purpose.
-Reduced e.
+Reduced Low Yes - RR e.
 CLUE data is provided by various sources and updated as the investigation progresses.
-As such, the responsibility for accuracy lies with the responsible officer for the report.
-Where possible checks are made to corroborate information.
+As such, the responsibility for accuracy lies with the responsible officer for the report where checks are made to corroborate information.
 The application interfaces within CLUE can be used to identify obvious mistakes such as transposition errors when entering data manually into CLUE.
-Accepted f.
-CLUE is protected by a password protected system which allocates permission to staff on a case by case basis so that they only see personal information which is required for their role.
-CLUE can only be accessed through approved IP addresses meaning that a person would have to be logged on to a specific network to access the system.
-Additional steps are being taken to provide multi-factor authentication so that the system can be remotely accessed over the internet.
-Reduced g.
+Accepted Low Yes - RR f.
+CLUE is protected by a multifactor authentication protected system which requires a username, a password and a device known to the user.
+Permissions are allocated to staff on a role and organisation basis so that they only see personal information which is required for their role.
+Reduced Low Yes - RR g.
 Requests by other agencies need to be made in writing to the NHSCFA.
 Officers determine whether the request is proportional or necessary before releasing the information.
 It may be necessary to release information to external agencies such as other law enforcement agencies for crime and regulators to conduct functions designed to protect the public.
-Accept h.
-It is possible that data may be exported outside of the EU but this would be on a case by case basis and decided by the NHSCFA Information Governance team.
-Accept
+Requests are made to the Information Governance team and copies of them are kept by the IG.
+Accept Low Yes - RR h.
+It is possible that data may be exported outside of UK, but this would be on a case-by-case basis and decided by the NHSCFA Information Governance team.
+Accept Low Yes - RR